Spatial modeling of day-within-year temperature time series: an examination of daily maximum temperatures in Arag\'on, Spain: The Model

 For model assessment, a LOOCV is carried out to compare the spatial predictive performance of the models.
 The full model considered includes four spatial GPs.
 To validate that model as well as the importance of the considered GPs, reduced models incorporating 0, 1, 2, or 3 GPs are fitted.
 Models are presented explicitly in Section~\ref{sec:metrics_results} where we further clarify that removing particular terms allows explicit interpretation of the resulting reduced models.

-Section~\ref{sec:metrics_results} encourages selection of the full model and so, results for this model are presented in the sequel.
+Results from Section~\ref{sec:metrics_results} favors the full model and so, results for this model are presented subsequently.
 However, several of the reduced models yield essentially equivalent global performance, though the fit at some sites is poorer.
 We attempt to clarify why this might be expected but also show that each set of random effects reveals differences across sites, further encouraging us to retain them in the inference presentation.

 For each location in the hold-out set, the entire time series of daily maximum temperatures is withheld during model fitting.
-Then, for location $\bs_{i}$, we conduct our model comparison through the following metrics: (i) root mean square error (RMSE), (ii) mean absolute error (MAE), (iii) continuous ranked probability score \citep[CRPS;][]{gneiting2007}, and (iv) coverage (CVG):
+Then, for location $\bs_{i}$, we conduct our model comparison through the following metrics: (i) root mean square error (RMSE), (ii) mean absolute error (MAE), (iii) continuous ranked probability score \citep[CRPS;][]{gneiting2007}, and (iv) coverage (CVG).
+By definition,

 where $\hat{Y}_{t\ell}(\textbf{s}_{i}) = \sum_{b=1}^{B} Y_{t\ell}^{(b)}(\textbf{s}_{i})/B$ with $Y_{t\ell}^{(b)}(\textbf{s}_{i})$ the $b$th posterior predictive replicate of $Y_{t\ell}(\textbf{s}_{i})$, from the left-out location $\bs_i$.
 Also, $(L_{t\ell}(\textbf{s}_{i}), U_{t\ell}(\textbf{s}_{i}))$ is the $90\%$ predictive interval for $Y_{t\ell}(\textbf{s}_{i})$, i.e., the $5$th and $95$th percentiles of the MCMC samples $Y_{t\ell}^{(b)}(\textbf{s}_{i})$ ($b=1,\ldots,B$), and $I(\cdot)$ is the indicator function.
 The smaller the RMSE, MAE and CRPS values, the better the model performance.
 However, the target for CVG is proximity to $0.90$.